rishit2003/coen424-workshop5/README.md

    ![alt text](image/image-s6.png)

-## 3.2 Approach 2: Deploy from Local Source Code using Google Cloud CLI
+### 3.2 Approach 2: Deploy from Local Source Code using Google Cloud CLI

 Sometimes, you may want to deploy your local work to the cloud for debugging.

-One simple way is to deploy your code using **Google Cloud CLI**.
+A straightforward way is to deploy your code using **Google Cloud CLI**.

-In the root path of this repository, a Java application demo in the folder `web_app_java` contains all necessary Java servlet code and the `web_app_java/Dockerfile`.
+In the root path of this repository, a Java application demo in the folder `web_app_java` contains all the necessary Java servlet code and the `web_app_java/Dockerfile`.

 The file builds an image that runs a Java application with Maven.